snowformatics/macrobot/paper/paper.md

 # Acknowledgment
 This work was supported by grants from the German Federal Ministry of Research and Education (BMBF) – DPPN (FKZ 031A05) and GeneBank 2.0  (FKZ 031B0184)

+# Additional information
+This paper is dedicated in memory of Patrick Schweizer.

 # References